 - Engage early customers who can provide feedback

-- Identify value added early stage investors
+- Identify value added by early stage investors

 VentureBridge Key Components